Range.Find method (Excel)

 When the search reaches the end of the specified search range, it wraps around to the beginning of the range.
 To stop a search when this wraparound occurs, save the address of the first found cell, and then test each successive found-cell address against this saved address.

-This example finds all cells in the range A1:A500 on worksheet one that contain the value 2 and changes it to 5.
+This example finds all cells in the range A1:A500 on worksheet one that contain the substring "abc" and then replaces "abc" with "xyz".